-Renovating a property in Toronto can be a great way to increase its value and appeal.
-However, the process can be complex and requires compliance with local bylaws and regulations.
-Homeowners and real estate investors need to clearly understand these legal requirements to avoid potential fines, delays, and legal complications.
+Home renovation in Toronto can be a great way to increase its value and appeal.
+However, the process requires compliance with local bylaws and regulations.
+Homeowners and real estate investors need to understand these legal requirements to avoid potential fines, delays, and legal complications.
 This article provides an overview of the key legal considerations involved in property renovations in Toronto.

 Permits and Approvals